Computer Glossary

 Gigahertz (GHz)

 Unit of measurement for processor speed.
-Higher GHz generally means faster processing, though architecture also matters.
+Higher GHz generally means faster processing, though architecture also matters significantly.

 Connectivity